yiisoft/di/README.md

 ]);
 ```

-The callback has access to the private and protected properties of the service instance, so you can set initial state
+The callback has access to the private and protected properties of the service instance,
-of the service efficiently without creating a new instance.
+so you can set the initial state of the service efficiently without creating a new instance.

 You should trigger the reset itself after each request-response cycle.
 For RoadRunner, it would look like the following: